You may be considering starting a private foundation for several reasons.

 - Must pay up top a 2 percent excise tax on your foundation’s investment assets

-Private Foundation Solution: Donor-Advised Fund
+Private Foundation Alternative: Donor-Advised Fund

 Donor-advised funds can be your private foundation solution.